Terence Crawford: Crawford vs Álvarez

 In August, the WBA announced that Crawford would forfeit the light middleweight title at the start of the fight, with Abass Baraou being elevated to the position of full WBA champion, thereby maintaining the title's active status in that division.
 Crawford responded to rumors concerning a shoulder injury during an event in Las Vegas, expressing skepticism about the speculation.
 He assured reporters that he was not injured and criticized the assertions regarding his fitness and speed.
 Crawford affirmed that he was at his natural weight and rejected claims that his physique would impact his performance.
 At the official weigh-ins, both fighters came in at 167.5 pounds, the highest weight of Crawford's career.

 Crawford, fighting out of the southpaw stance, started cautiously before taking control in the sixth round with a clean hook that shifted the momentum.
 He outboxed Álvarez through the middle rounds, mixing sharp jabs and counters, while surviving a cut from a head clash in the ninth. Álvarez rallied briefly in the tenth, but Crawford finished stronger in the championship rounds to earn a unanimous decision and become undisputed super middleweight champion by scores of 116–112, 115–113, and 115–113.

 70,482 people attended the event, shattering the previous record for Las Vegas boxing attendance when 29,214 fans attended the 1982 fight between Larry Holmes and Gerry Cooney, and ranking as the second-largest indoor boxing crowd in U.S. history.
 It was the third largest gate in boxing history, pulling in $47,231,887.
 The fight was watched by 41,400,000 people, making it the most watched championship boxing match of the 21st century.

+On December 3, the WBC stripped Crawford of his world title, claiming he had not paid $300,000 in sanctioning fees.

+Retirement

+On December 16, 2025, Crawford announced his retirement from boxing, sharing a career-highlight video on social media accompanied by the message, "Walking away as a great with nothing else left to prove."
+Weeks later, he opened up further about retiring, citing his age as a major factor.
+He said, "I'm 38.
+38 is old in boxing.
+I been boxing since I was 7."
+He believes that, if he continues competing, he will never receive the respect he deserves regardless of whom he defeats.